-- A citizen of the United States and resident of the State of Delaware. - A resident of the school district for which the election is being conducted. - 18 years of age on or before the day of the election.
+- A citizen of the United States and resident of the State of Delaware. - A resident of the school district for which the election is being conducted. - To find your school board district, visit bit.ly/find-district-de. - 18 years of age on or before the day of the election.